NOTE: we are in the process of restructuring the Combobox, Listbox and Select patterns. Please bear with us.

-An enhanced textbox that allows free text input, selection from a list, or a combination of both.
+An enhanced textbox that allows free text input, selection from a predefined list of values, or a combination of both.
 Hence the name 'combobox'.

 - Feb 22nd, 2016